 - Textbooks & Course Materials: Each student is expected to pay for the cost of any books and materials associated with their course.
 All related books and materials may be purchased from the Embry-Riddle Bookstore online.

-For steps on how to pay for course tuition, please view our Tuition Payment Guide.
+For steps on how to pay tuition, please view our Tuition Payment Guide.

 The Embry-Riddle Dual Enrollment Office will do their very best to help guide all Students and their Parents when seeking state funding opportunities, but we are unable to cover every Dual Enrollment policy in each state.
-We encourage all stakeholders to do their own due diligence prior to registering for courses with us.
-There are new state funding programs added every year, and the awareness of their existence is not guaranteed to be raised by the related state department itself.
+We encourage all stakeholders to do their own due diligence prior to registering for courses.

 The payment of tuition and all other applicable fees becomes an obligation at the time of registration.
 The Federal Truth in Lending Act requires a complete disclosure of the terms and conditions governing the payment of these obligations and the method of calculating any applicable finance charges.